Artur-Brahms/Bitwig-MidiFighterTwister-CME/README.md

 # Midi Fighter Twister - Custom-Mapping-Edition
-Control Surface Script for Bitwig Studio - Copyright (c) 2019 by Artur Brahms
+Control Surface Script for Bitwig Studio - 2019 by Artur Brahms

 ## Simplified Support for the DJ-TechTools Midi Fighter Twister

 - User controls freely mappable via right mouse-click "Learn Controller Assignment..."
 - Visual Feedback on Twister´s Knob-LEDs after Mapping
 - Bidirectional control of the assigned parameters
 - all 128 CC-parameters supported
 - multiple Twister-Devices supported

 ## Installation

 - Download and extract the ZIP archive.
-- Put the folder "DJ-TechTools - MidiFighter Twister - Custom-Mapping-Edition" into this location on your system:
+- Put the folder "DJ-TechTools - Midi Fighter Twister - Custom-Mapping-Edition" into the following location on your system:
 	- Mac & Linux: ~/Documents/Bitwig Studio/Controller Scripts/
 	- Windows: %Userprofile%\Documents\Bitwig Studio\Controller Scripts
-	- or the user-defined path that you have set up in Bitwig (Settings -> Locations -> My Controller Scripts)
+	- or the user-defined path that you have set up in Bitwig (Settings => Locations => My Controller Scripts)

+- Add the Controller (Settings => Controllers => Add)
+- Select the Midi Fighter Script (DJ TechTools => Midi Fighter Twister - Custom-Mapping-Edition (by Artur Brahms))
+- Set up the MIDI-In/Out ports

+## Multiply Twister´s
+- Twister´s target page (for each device) should be set, before bitwig starts
+- Mappings are device-dependent - multimap is possible
+- Device-Grouping is currently not integrated in bitwig´s api

+## Limitations
+- Note-Messages from the twister-device are currently unsupported

+## History
+- v0.5.0 / 11.Oct.2019 => Initial Release
+- v0.5.1 / 14.Oct.2019 => Public Beta
+- v0.5.2 / 15.Oct.2019 => Bugfixes

 ## Licensing

 Copyright (c) 2019 by Artur Brahms